inrupt/inrupt-data-wallet/README.md

 npm run android
 ```
 Note: When running on the android emulator, there is a special loopback IP, 10.0.2.2, which points to the host machine 127.0.0.1.
 You can use it if the emulator complains about cleartext communication to the local network IP of the host.

 ### On an iOS simulator

-To build the iOS wallet app in an iOS simulator, just run the following command:
+To build the iOS wallet app in an iOS simulator, run the following command:

 ```bash
 npm run ios